wake-build/wake-build.github.io/blog/2025-03-02-introducing-wake.md

 ---

 Now introducing... the Wake project!
-Wake is a system for managing containers in projects that have multiple images to build, pull, and push.
+Wake is a system for managing containers in projects that have multiple images to build, tag, push, and pull.

 <!-- truncate -->